willov/forking-workflow-exercise/README.md

 ## Exercise to practice collaborative forking workflow

-We will run this exercise in groups and we number the groups 1, 2, ..., etc.
+We will run this exercise in groups.
+Groups can choose a number or a name.

 Objectives: